fulldecent/blog.phor.net/_posts/2018-03-27-blockchain-kyc-laws.md

 The recently posted ERC-721 was [explored in Dallas](https://explore721.com) and provides a standardized mechanism for a custodian to associate ownership of an asset to an entity on the Ethereum blockchain.

 Lining up this implementation, we see that Coinbase (custodian) can hold KYC-compliant identities of real people (assets) and connection to your wallet address (entity).
 There is even be a way that Coinbase could charge money to other entities for this service.
+For more on custodial relationships in blockchain systems, see [DeFi primitives for real world assets](2026-01-04-defi-primatives-for-rwa.md).

 Would this mechanism be sufficient for one US-based bitcoin exchange to legally do commerce with you without directly having access to your personal information?